Ozlem Kilic, Interim Vice Provost for Academic Affairs

 Diane Kelly oversees and facilitates processes related to the recruitment, retention, evaluation, promotion, and professional development of all faculty, both tenure-track and non-tenure-track, with attention to promoting faculty diversity, equity, and inclusion.
 Her responsibilities include oversight of: searching and hiring; annual performance and retention reviews; tenure and/or promotion; faculty development leaves and modified duty assignments.

-Diane’s duties also include facilitating faculty development through Teaching Learning Innovation, the UTK Leadership Program, and the SEC Academic Leadership Program.
+Kelly’s duties also include facilitating faculty development through Teaching Learning Innovation, the UTK Leadership Program, and the SEC Academic Leadership Program.
 Her office also supports department heads and school directors through learning and networking events, and oversees revisions to the Faculty Handbook.
 She works closely with the Faculty Senate and the UTK Commissions, and addresses faculty grievances and issues related to academic freedom.

 Dixie Thompson, Vice Provost and Dean of the Graduate School

 Dixie Thompson supervises and coordinates all aspects of graduate education on campus and supports the recruitment, admission, and academic achievement of graduate students here and at the UT Space Institute.
-Her responsibilities include:

 - Working with the Graduate Council and its committees on policies, procedures, and curriculum proposals for continuing improvement and innovation of graduate programs;